-Journalist Lyra McKee, 29, was shot in the head late Thursday in Derry, police believe, by dissident republicans linked to the New IRA paramilitary group as they clashed with police in Northern Ireland’s second city.
+Journalist Lyra McKee, 29, was shot in the head late on Thursday in Derry by, police believe, dissident republicans linked to the New IRA paramilitary group as they clashed with police in Northern Ireland's second city.

 Detectives hunting the gunman had released security camera footage of the unrest on Derry's Creggan estate, hoping that the community would help trace her killers.